Explanation of Fees and Payments

 You may also be required to pay a DAP if the amount of the RAD that you are able to pay is limited by your assets.

-This Maximum Permissible Interest Rate (MPIR) is effective from 1st October 2019 to 31st December 2019 and is reviewed quarterly by the government.
+This Maximum Permissible Interest Rate (MPIR) is effective from 1 July 2022 and is reviewed quarterly by the government.
 However, the rate that will apply to you will be fixed from your date of entry to the home.